Patrick Johnston (American politician): Career

 Johnston began his career as an accident report clerk for the San Francisco Municipal Railway.
 He then worked as a probation officer in San Francisco and Calaveras County, California.
 Remaining in Calaveras County, Johnston became active in local Democratic politics, and became friends with John Garamendi.
 Johnston then met Margaret Mary Nevin, a law student, and moved with her to Stockton, California.
 After Nevin completed law school, they returned to Calaveras County.

 Johnston was a delegate to the 1972 Democratic National Convention, where he cast his vote for George McGovern.
-After returning from the DNC, Johnston resumed work as a probation officer and wrote columns on politics for a local newspaper.
-He was eventually laid off when the newspaper went out of business.
-Johnston was then asked to serve as campaign manager for John Garamendi's run for California State Assembly.
+After returning from the DNC, Johnston resumed work as a probation officer and later became a reporter for the Calaveras Prospect, Weekly-Citizen and Chronicle.
+He resigned to serve as campaign manager for John Garamendi's run for California State Assembly.
 Garamendi was elected, and Johnson served as his chief of staff.
 Johnston also managed Jerry Brown's Northern California election campaign during the 1978 California gubernatorial election.
 Garamendi was later elected to the California State Senate, and Johnson resigned as chief of staff to run for the California State Assembly.

 Johnston's election to the Assembly occurred after his Republican opponent was declared elected and sworn into office on December 1, 1980, winning by a margin of just 18 votes.
 Requesting a re-count, Johnston was declared the winner; with the Republicans taking the matter to court, where the case was dismissed.
 Johnston was sworn into office on January 1, 1981.

-Following the 1991 resignation of John Garamendi to become California's first elected Insurance Commissioner, Johnston successfully sought election to the state senate, defeating Garamendi's wife, Patti Garamendi, in the special election.
+Following the 1991 resignation of John Garamendi to become California's first elected Insurance Commissioner, Johnston successfully sought election to the State Senate, defeating Garamendi's wife, Patti Garamendi, in the special election.

 Since leaving political office, he has been a healthcare and education consultant.
 In 2004, Governor Arnold Schwarzenegger appointed Johnston to the California Bay-Delta Authority.
 In 2009, Johnston was appointed president and chief executive officer of the California Association of Health Plans.
 Johnston was the first legislator-in-residence at the Institute of Governmental Studies of the University of California, Berkeley.